Fourier Transform

 Note on Conventions:

-As discussed in Part 14, we use the mathematical/PDE convention with positive sign in the forward transform and negative in the inverse.
+As discussed in the Fourier series conventions, we use the mathematical/PDE convention with positive sign in the forward transform and negative in the inverse.
 Engineering and physics often use the opposite convention: \(\hat{f}(\omega) = \int_{-\infty}^{\infty} f(t)e^{-i\omega t} \, dt\).
 Both are mathematically equivalent, just be consistent within your work.

 The Fourier transform is well-defined for different function classes: